w7sst/MorseRunner/README.md

 - [ ] what other sections or topics should be included here?
 - [ ] Reach out to VE3NEA to see if he has any documentation, materials, or old emails that can be added to the wiki.
 - [ ] Explore using Mermaid or PlantUML languages for adding diagrams to this documentation.
-Perhaps the Roadmap iteself can be generated using PlantUML Ghant chart syntax.
+Perhaps the Roadmap itself can be generated using PlantUML Ghant chart syntax.
 Or, we look into using GitHub's project boards.